shelbyspees/speesblog/_posts/2015-05-27-body-paint.md

 >"Water.
 Earth.
 Fire.
 Air.
 Long ago, the four nations lived together in harmony.
 Then, everything changed when the Fire Nation attacked..."

-Katara is the first named character in the entire show as well as the first named bender. x
+Katara is the first named character in the entire show as well as the first named bender.

 At the South Pole, Katara obviously has to layer:

 <img class="wide" src="http://images5.fanpop.com/image/photos/26800000/Katara-katara-26887951-720-480.png"/>